navicore/beforeAndAfter/README.md

 written in a hurry between 8:30AM and 4PM with rusty skills

-1. Prompts the user to take a before pic and an after pic.
+1. Prompts the user to take a 'before' pic and an 'after' pic.
 2. The pictures are then merged into a single image with BEFORE and AFTER captions.
 3. The picture is in the Android Gallery and is sharable from within the app from the menubar.